bhartiy/learnsellacious/pages/19.template/introduction/docs.md

 ![](Template.png)

 3. You can manage the templates from here.
-a) You can edit your template by clicking on the template.
+a) You can edit your template by clicking on the template.<br>
 b) You can delete your template by clicking on the template.
 4. After changing the tenplate details click on the save button to save the details.